 In fact, young adults today were largely encouraged, and even forced, to use drugs like Adderall growing up (around the same time we were having D.A.R.E. and the evils of marijuana shoved down our throats).
 So they don’t share the same negative connotations with their relatives on the streets.
-But they’re just as dangerous.
+But Adderall and other pharmaceutical stimulants are just as dangerous.
 And indeed, that they don’t carry such negative connotations makes them more so.

 I was taking anywhere between 150-270 milligrams of Adderall in a typical day.
 To put that in perspective, the maximum daily dose any reputable doctor will prescribe is 40 milligrams (usually).

 Yeah.
 I was consuming an egregious amount of Adderall.
 On my best days I was using three times more than the maximum daily dose.
 Ugh.
 I want to vomit just thinking about it.
 People have died from less.

 I had an Adderall prescription.
 I was invincible.
 I could do anything.
 The sky was the fucking limit.